Victorian Interiors Social and Cultural Influences on Victorian Interior Design

 Dust, Deadly Dust

-Dust became the mortal enemy of every Victorian homemaker.
-It was widely censured in popular magazine articles and health department circulars as a carrier of disease germs.
+It was widely castigated in popular magazine articles and health department circulars as a carrier of disease germs.

-Dr. Livingston Howe in his widely read How to Prevent Sickness: A Handbook of Health wrote:
+Dr. Livingston Howe, in his widely read How to Prevent Sickness: A Handbook of Health, wrote:

 "Particles of dust have been likened to chariots on which germs ride, being carried in this way from place to place.
 It is known to be a fact that a considerable part of the dust on floors, sidewalks, and streets is composed of germs, not all living, to be sure but many of them alive and simply waiting to be planted in favorable soil in order to multiply and produce disease.
 Such soil is found in the noses, throats, and mouths of people."